-The southern part of Utah has the largest concentration of slot canyons in the world (there are more than a thousand of them south of Interstate 70).
+Among the many places to visit in Utah, the southern part of the state has the largest concentration of slot canyons in the world (there are more than a thousand of them south of Interstate 70).
 Some of them are found in two well-known and extensive national parks.
 It would be impossible to describe all of them, so we will look only at the best slot canyons in Southern Utah.

 Grand Staircase-Escalante National Monument